Melyns/Schizo-Bots/README.md

 > You must *always* have one instance of Schizo Bots open in your browser at `http://127.0.0.1:8000/` otherwise the chat will get broken!
 If your chat seems off, then you likley have another tab of Schizo Bots open.

 > [!TIP]
 > Google's Gemma 2 models work extremely well for this.
-I recommend using [this](https://huggingface.co/bartowski/Gemma-2-Ataraxy-9B-GGUF)
+I recommend using [this model.](https://huggingface.co/bartowski/Gemma-2-Ataraxy-9B-GGUF)

 ## Customization
 You can change `config.ini` to customize the name of the bots, thier personality, sampler parameters, and the API address.